Internship Guidelines for Employers

 Compensation varies based on the industry and the skill level required for the position.

-Student eligibility: students must have completed a minimum of 60 credits and meet the academic requirements established by the academic department to earn course credit.
+Student Eligibility: Students must have completed a minimum of 60 credits and meet the academic requirements established by the academic department to earn three course credits.

-Department Approval: (Coordinated by Amica Center staff) The appropriate Academic Department Chair reviews the internship description (criteria below) to determine approval as a 3-credit elective course within a concentration, minor or degree area of study.
+Department Approval: (Coordinated by the Amica Center's Experiential Education team) The appropriate Academic Department Chair reviews the internship description (criteria below) to determine approval as a 3-credit elective course within a concentration, minor or degree area of study.

 Faculty Supervisor: If approved, a professor within the appropriate department assesses the student’s learning based on a learning agreement he/she provides to the student, and the employer’s mid-semester and final performance evaluations completed during the internship period.

 - Internship Site Supervisor documentation: The student provides the on-site supervisor a schedule form to determine work hours.
-Amica Center Internship Coordinators send mid-semester and final semester evaluations directly to internship supervisors to complete and send back at the respective times during the internship.
+Amica Center Experiential Education team members send mid-semester and final semester evaluations directly to internship supervisors to complete and send back at the respective times during the internship.

 Academic Internship Criteria: This information will be requested for students seeking academic credit for an internship.